Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Experiments

-\paragraph{Datasets} VAE is trained on the MNIST, Fashion MNIST \citep{xiao2017fashion} and Color MNIST datasets.
-Following \citep{Cemgil2019-vn}, we construct the Color MNIST dataset from MNIST by artificially coloring each image with seven colors (all corners of RGB cube except for black).
+All implementation details and hyperparameters are included in the Appendix ~\ref{appendix:experimental_details} and code repository~\footnote{\url{https://github.com/AKuzina/defend_vae_mcmc}}. \paragraph{Datasets} VAEs are trained on the MNIST, Fashion MNIST \cite{xiao2017fashion} and Color MNIST datasets.
+Following \cite{Cemgil2019-vn}, we construct the Color MNIST dataset from MNIST by artificially coloring each image with seven colors (all corners of RGB cube except for black).

-\paragraph{Models} We train conventional fully convolutional VAE, as well as $\beta$-VAE \citep{higgins2016beta} and $\beta$-TCVAE \citep{kim2018disentangling, chen2018isolating}.
+\paragraph{Models} We train vanilla fully convolutional VAEs, as well as $\beta$-VAE \cite{higgins2016beta} and $\beta$-TCVAE \cite{chen2018isolating, kim2018disentangling}.
 Both $\beta$-VAE and $\beta$-TCVAE modify the ELBO objective to encourage disentanglement. $\beta$-VAE weighs the KL-term in the ELBO with $\beta > 0$.
-It is said that the larger values of $\beta$ encourage disentangling of latent representations \citep{chen2018isolating} and improve the model robustness as observed by \cite{camuto2021towards}. $\beta$-TCVAE puts a higher weight on the total correlation (TC) term of the ELBO.
-Penalization of the total correlation was shown to increase the robustness of VAE adversarial attacks \citep{Willetts2019-mu}.
+It is said that the larger values of $\beta$ encourage disentangling of latent representations \cite{chen2018isolating} and improve the model robustness as observed by \cite{camuto2021towards}. $\beta$-TCVAE puts a higher weight on the total correlation (TC) term of the ELBO.
+Penalization of the total correlation was shown to increase the robustness of VAE adversarial attacks \cite{Willetts2019-mu}.

-In Appx. \ref{appendix:beta_vae_param} we provide details of the architecture, optimization, and results on the test dataset for VAE trained with different values of $\beta$.
+In Appendix \ref{appendix:beta_vae_param} we provide details of the architecture, optimization, and results on the test dataset for VAE trained with different values of $\beta$.
 We note that the optimal value in terms of the negative log-likelihood (NLL) is always $\beta=1$.
 Larger values of $\beta$ are supposed to improve robustness in exchange for the reconstruction quality.
 When evaluating the robustness of $\beta$-VAE and $\beta$-TCVAE, we train models with $\beta \in \{2, 5, 10\}$.
-Then we select the value of $\beta$, which provides the most robust model in terms of the used metric.
-Then we apply our defence strategy to this model to observe the potential performance improvement.
+Then, we select the value of $\beta$ that provides the most robust model in terms of the used metric.
+Next, we apply our defence strategy to this model to observe the potential performance improvement.